segraef/apa/README.md

 ## Helpers

 Instead using an Azure Pipeline you can also run also these tasks locally.
-For that you can find Helpers [here](Agents/Docker/Helpers).
+For that you can find Helpers [here](Agents/Docker/Linux/Helpers) (Linux) and [here](Agents/Docker/Windows/Helpers) (Windows).
 If you're not familiar with Docker at all I recommend the [Docker Quickstart](https://docs.docker.com/get-started/).